 Hawa Mahal, Jaipur

 The Hawa Mahal, or the Palace of Winds, is arguably Jaipur’s best-known monument.
 For one, it is unlike any other Rajput monument – fort, palace or temple.
 Secondly, it’s a bit too whimsical and delicate, almost like a magical structure from the Arabian Nights.
 Despite its towering height and length, the Hawa Mahal looks like a light, airy structure which might blow away with the slightest wind.
-Placed right in the middle of the bustling Johari Bazaar, near the Badi Chaupad (the big square), this reddish-pink building made of red sandstone is a constant reminder of Jaipur’s colorful history which refuses to just curl up and die.
+Placed right in the middle of the bustling Johari Bazaar, near the Badi Chaupad (the big square), this reddish-pink building made of red sandstone is a constant reminder of Jaipur’s colourful history which refuses to just curl up and die.

 Whenever Man Singh I (late 16th century) or his successors warred and won gold, silver, jewels and another booty, they hoarded it in the Jaigarh Fort.
 And they had the loyal Minas to fiercely guard their haul.
 The dictum of the ancient Hindu scriptures, the Puranas, ‘a fort is the strength of a king’, must have loomed large in the minds of the Rajputs while building the Jaigarh Fort.
 The ambitious Jai Singh II then expanded, remodelled and renamed it in 1726.
 And since this fort never fell into the hands of enemies, it stands almost intact to this day.